Temperature-biased double-loop Josephson flux transducer: Flux-to-critical current response

-Since the sensitivity of the device essentially relies upon the sharpness of the $\Inorm$ jump, it in turn depends also on the value of the phenomenological Dynes's parameters as it was discussed in Ref.~\cite{GuaBra19}.
-Thus, in Fig.~\ref{Fig06b}(a) we report the impact of $\gamma$ on the transfer function.
-This figure serves to illustrate the behavior of $\widetilde{I}_{\Phir}$ versus $\Phir$ in a neighborhood of a jump, at a few values of $\gamma$, and imposing the optimal working conditions $\Tl=0.1$, $\Tr=0.65$, and $\Phil=0.38$.
-Here, the aim is to evidence how the sensitivity depends also on $\gamma$.
-As expected, we observe that the lower $\gamma$, the more peaked is $\widetilde{I}_{\Phir}$.
-In particular, as it is demonstrated clearly in the inset of Fig.~\ref{Fig06b}(a), the maximum transfer function decreases by increasing $\gamma$ as
+Since the sensitivity of the device essentially relies upon the sharpness of the $\Inorm$ jump, it in turn depends also on the value of the phenomenological Dynes's parameters~\cite{GuaBra19}.
+Thus, in Fig.~\ref{Fig06b}(a) we show the behavior of $\widetilde{I}_{\Phir}$ \emph{vs} $\Phir$ in a neighborhood of a jump, at a few values of $\gamma$ and $\Tl=0.1$, $\Tr=0.65$, and $\Phil=0.38$.
+As expected, the lower $\gamma$, the more peaked is $\widetilde{I}_{\Phir}$: in particular, as it is demonstrated clearly in the inset of Fig.~\ref{Fig06b}(a), the maximum transfer function decreases by increasing $\gamma$ as

-Specifically, from the fit of the data in the inset of Fig.~\ref{Fig06b}(a) we obtain the value $k\simeq0.26$.

-Indeed, the fitting coefficient $k$ in Eq.~\eqref{fit} is a function of both the position and the steepness of the jump: this means that, if we fix the temperatures, $k$ depends only on the choice of the $\Phil$ value.
-In Fig.~\ref{Fig06b}(b) we show that $k$ changes non-monotonically with $\Phil$.
-Finally, since a given driving flux $\Phil$ matches a specific value of $k$, according to Eq.~\eqref{fit}, an experimental measurement of the steepness of the critical current jump could, in principle, give also an estimate of the value of the Dynes parameter $\gamma$.
+(see Appendix~\ref{AppA} for more details about the origin of the $1/\gamma$ dependence of the critical current responsivity).
+From the fit of the data in the inset of Fig.~\ref{Fig06b}(a) we obtain the value $k\simeq0.26$.
+Being the fitting coefficient $k$ in Eq.~\eqref{fit} a function of the jump position, a given driving flux $\Phil$ matches a specific value of $k$, see Fig.~\ref{Fig06b}(b).
+Therefore, according to Eq.~\eqref{fit}, an experimental measurement of the transfer function at the matching conditions could, in principle, give an estimate of the Dynes parameter $\gamma$.